 Update: Sony has impressed us well with their Oreo update rollout.
 They have already given their three handsets Android 8.0 OTA — the Xperia XZ, XZs and X Performance — while they have also launched XZ1 and XZ1 Compact with 8.0 pre-installed, making it five Sony devices running Oreo at the moment.
 Find more details of Oreo release in the respective device section.

-Sony is the only company besides Google who has Android 8.0 powered smartphones available on the market, which are its Xperia XZ1 and Xperia XZ1 Compact.
-Sony is also one of the few OEMs who have come up with Android 8.0 supported list, which is also given below.
+Sony was the first non-Google OEM to unveil Android 8.0 powered smartphones back in 2017 – the Xperia XZ1 and Xperia XZ1 Compact.
+Sony is also one of the few OEMs who came up with Android 8.0 supported list, which is also given below.

 Sony’s take on software is easy and nice.
 They do overlay the Android OS with their own Xperia UI, but it isn’t done in your face like Samsung’s TouchWiz does — itself not converted into Samsung Experience, which is much sober now.
 Use of stock-similar custom skin would make it easy for Sony to come up with Oreo update sooner than later.
 For comparison’s sake, check out the Samsung Oreo rollout schedule here.